International Style: 1945–present

-In 2000 UNESCO proclaimed Ciudad Universitaria de Caracas in Caracas, Venezuela, as a World Heritage Site, describing it as "a masterpiece of modern city planning, architecture and art, created by the Venezuelan architect Carlos Raúl Villanueva and a group of distinguished avant-garde artists".
+In 2000 UNESCO proclaimed University City of Caracas in Caracas, Venezuela, as a World Heritage Site, describing it as "a masterpiece of modern city planning, architecture and art, created by the Venezuelan architect Carlos Raúl Villanueva and a group of distinguished avant-garde artists".

 In June 2007 UNESCO proclaimed Ciudad Universitaria of the Universidad Nacional Autónoma de México (UNAM), in Mexico City, a World Heritage Site due to its relevance and contribution in terms of international style movement.
 It was designed in the late 1940s and built in the mid-1950s based upon a masterplan created by architect Enrique del Moral.
 His original idea was enriched by other students, teachers, and diverse professionals of several disciplines.
 The university houses murals by Diego Rivera, Juan O'Gorman and others.
 The university also features Olympic Stadium (1968).
 In his first years of practice, Pritzker Prize winner and Mexican architect Luis Barragán designed buildings in the International Style.
 But later he evolved to a more traditional local architecture.
 Other notable Mexican architects of the International Style or modern period are Carlos Obregón Santacilia, Augusto H. Alvarez, Mario Pani, Federico Mariscal, Vladimir Kaspé, Enrique del Moral, Juan Sordo Madaleno, Max Cetto, among many others.

 In Brazil Oscar Niemeyer proposed a more organic and sensual International Style.
-He designed the political landmarks (headquarters of the three state powers) of the new, planned capital Brasilia.
-The masterplan for the city was proposed by Lucio Costa.
+He designed the political landmarks (headquarters of the three state powers) of the new, planned capital Brasília.
+The masterplan for the city was proposed by Lúcio Costa.